 Biomedical science continues to provide a wide range of career opportunities both in the UK and overseas.
 You may choose to undertake research within a medical or biomedical science discipline or opt for clinical diagnostic laboratory work, forensic medicine, the pharmaceutical industry, biotechnology, clinical trials co-ordination, biomedical product marketing or technology transfer and product licensing.

-The Biomedical Science BSc is accredited by the Institute of Biomedical Science.
+The Biomedical Science BSc is subject to re-accreditation by the Institute of Biomedical Science (IBMS).
 This ensures that the academic content of the course meets the standards of proficiency for the Health & Care Professions Council (HCPC).
 The HCPC regulates standards for a variety of health professions, including that of Biomedical Scientist.
 Registration with the HCPC requires additional postgraduate experience in an appropriate lab environment.

 Biomedical Science students are supported in their career and professional development throughout their time at St George's.